jupyter-book/mystmd/docs/documents-exports.md

 ---
 title: Exporting documents
-description: Create an export for PDF, LaTeX, Typst, Docx, or JATS in your page or project frontmatter, and use `myst build` to build the export.
+description: Create an export for PDF, LaTeX, Typst, Docx, JATS, or CITATION.cff in your page or project frontmatter, and use `myst build` to build the export.
 ---

 You may define desired static exports in page or project frontmatter.
 In the export object, you may specify a `filename`, `format`, and/or `template`, as well as the article(s) you wish to include in your export.
 You may also provide any additional options required by your template in the export object.